-Dotonbori District - Historically a theatre district and still a popular entertainment area today the Dotonbori district offer an eccentric and electric atmosphere.
+Dotonbori District - Historically a theatre district and still a popular entertainment area today this lively part of Osaka offers an eccentric and electric atmosphere.

 Hiroshima - An atomic bomb was dropped over Hiroshima on 6th August 1945, and the city's name became famous worldwide for this unenviable distinction.
 The destructive power of the bomb obliterated nearly everything within a 2km radius.
 The city has been rebuilt and has risen phoenix-like from the ashes and destroyed sites of historical heritage were reconstructed.